-The arms being supported by turned arm supports and spindles leading down to shaped yew wood seats supported by four turned legs joined with a crinoline stretcher.
+The arms being supported by turned arm supports and spindles leading down to shaped elm seats supported by four turned legs joined with a crinoline stretcher.

 These chairs are in excellent condition for age with evidence of some old repairs (which is to be expected), are of stable construction and can go straight into a home.